GoogleCloudPlatform/cloud-sql-go-connector/README.md

 # cloud-sql-go-connector
-*Warning*: This project is Public Preview, and may contain breaking changes before it becomes Generally Available.
+*Warning*: This project is in Public Preview, and may contain breaking changes before it becomes Generally Available.

 The _Cloud SQL Go Connector_ is a Cloud SQL connector designed for use with the Go language.
 Using a Cloud SQL connector provides the following benefits:
 * **IAM Authorization:** uses IAM permissions to control who/what can connect to your Cloud SQL instances
-* **Improved Security:** uses robust, updated TLS encryption and identity verification between the client connector and the server-side proxy, independent of the database protocol.
+* **Improved Security:** uses robust, updated TLS 1.3git stat encryption and identity verification between the client connector and the server-side proxy, independent of the database protocol.
 * **Convenience:** removes the requirement to use and distribute SSL certificates, as well as manage firewalls or source/destination IP addresses.
-* (optionally) **IAM DB Authenticiation:** provides [iam-db-authn] for [Cloud SQL’s automatic IAM DB AuthN][iam-db-authn] feature.
+* (optionally) **IAM DB Authenticiation:** provides support for [Cloud SQL’s automatic IAM DB AuthN][iam-db-authn] feature.

 [iam-db-authn]: https://cloud.google.com/sql/docs/postgres/authentication